 Pre-employment background checks typically include criminal-background checks, plus verification of information on past employment, education, and professional licenses.

 Depending on the nature of the job under consideration, employers may specify that pre-hiring screenings search candidates’ driving records.
 Employers may also require applicants to submit to drug testing as part of the pre-employment screening process.
 Employment-related drug testing is required for many jobs that involve operation of motor vehicles, hazardous or delicate equipment, and/or in any role entailing responsibility for the safety of the public, customers, or fellow employees.
+Learn more in the Complete Guide to Background Checks.

 State and federal laws limit some of what can be reported on employment background checks: